-And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see Cars 2 with the kids in the movie theatre and pour $70.00 of gasoline into the family SUV so we can burn it up every couple of weeks running around town for relatively short trips.
+And meanwhile, we buy $9.75 bottles of Kirin at the sushi restaurant and $12.00 movie tickets to see the newest Pixar movie with the kids in the movie theatre and pour $70.00 of gasoline into the family SUV so we can burn it up every couple of weeks running around town for relatively short trips.
 And we don’t become millionaires very quickly at all.

-When I was a kid, I had to cut an enormous and hilly 1/2 acre lawn by pushing a fume-spewing 21-inch Lawn Boy for two hours.
+When I was eleven years old, I had to cut my parents’ enormous and hilly half acre lawn by pushing a fume-spewing 21-inch Lawn Boy for two hours.
 For this afternoon of sweaty torture, I would earn five bucks.

 Sure, that was a long time ago.
 But even today, ten dollars will still buy about 9 pounds of delicious, kickass, nutritious, muscle-fueling rolled oats – still a solid staple food for many healthy millionaires, despite the fact that we can easily afford more expensive options.
 Or two gallons of organic milk.
 Or enough gasoline to drive over 200 miles in a good car.
 WEEKS worth of regular driving if you don’t have a ridiculous commute.
 Or enough natural gas to provide hot water for showers and dishwashing for a family for several weeks.

 Ten dollar bills are not just food stamps or amusement park coupons that you fork over by the dozen to get restaurant meals, smokes, strippers, drinks, tourist attraction admission, and assorted domestic services.
 Each Ten is a critical brick in the early retirement castle you are building.

-As you can see in the footnote section below, that is more than enough to start a nice Early Retirement, especially if your house is paid off.
+As you can see in the footnote section below, that is more than enough to start a nice early retirement, especially if your house is paid off.
 Maybe more than twice as much as you need, but since we do conservative calculations here at MMM, let’s roll with that number.